hdShang/arxiv-daily/docs/cs-AI/2025-06-06/papers/250609061v3-edgeprofiler-a-fast-profiling-framework-for-lightweight-llms-on-edge.md

 ---
 layout: default
-title: EdgeProfiler: A Fast Profiling Framework for Lightweight LLMs on Edge Using Analytical Model
+title: "EdgeProfiler: A Fast Profiling Framework for Lightweight LLMs on Edge Using Analytical Model"
 ---

 # EdgeProfiler: A Fast Profiling Framework for Lightweight LLMs on Edge Using Analytical Model